FrancisTRAlt/ASL-Pacer/README.md

 ## Other information
 - This project was inspired by Code Train: https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw
-- This project satisy the course "SEIS 744: IoT with Machine Learning".
+- This project satisfy the course "SEIS 744: IoT with Machine Learning".